 Leaving school at 16?

-Here is a further list of online learning providers that it may be helpful to contact - it's by no means a complete list, and Action for M.E. doesn't recommend one institution over another.
+These online learning providers are fee paying but may be helpful to contact - it's by no means an exhaustive list, and Action for M.E. doesn't recommend one institution over another.

 - Cloud Learn.
 Tel: 0330 111 4006

 - ICS Learn.
 Tel: 0333 920 3677